dfst/deepforge/docs/fundamentals/custom_layers.rst

 After defining the layer in the layer editor, DeepForge will provide this layer in the architecture editor and expose any configurable attributes for the layer.
 These attributes are parsed from the layer definition.

-..
-Provide an example of the parsing: TODO

 Best Practices
 --------------
 Here are a couple best practices to keep in mind when defining custom neural network layers: